raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 `catenation` and `union` are binary combinators: They compose a new description, given two existing descriptions.
 But we don't have any functions for making descriptions from scratch.
 Up to here, we have always written such descriptions by hand.

 But now we'll turn our attention to making new descriptions from scratch.
-If we have a way to manufacture new descriptions, and ways to combine existing descriptions, we have a way to build recognizers in a more structured fashion than coding finite state machines by hand.
+If we have a way to manufacture new descriptions, and ways to combine existing descriptions, we have a way to build recognizers in a more structured fashion than coding finite state automata by hand.

 That allows us to reason more easily about what our recognizers can and cannot recognize.